Zero Waste Education Workshops

 Formats

 OPTION 2: Two Shorter Workshops + Zero Waste Student Challenge.
-A two-part workshop consisting of two shorter length sessions (30-40 mins) with a teacher-led challenge for the class to complete in between the two workshops.
-The Zero Waste Educator will provide instructions and materials to complete the challenge with results follow up in the second session.
-(Format 2 is not available in the Lillooet area at this time.)
+A two-part workshop consisting of two shorter sessions (30-40 minutes each) with a teacher-led ‘Zero Waste’ challenge for the class to complete between the two workshops.
+The Zero Waste Educator will provide instructions and materials for the challenge, with results followed up in the second session.
+Please note: Option 2 has limited availability due to the additional travel commitments required and is not available in the Lillooet area at this time.

 How To Register